Common Pest Cockroaches

 Brown-Banded Cockroach

-• Approximately 0.5 inches (1,3 centimeters long).
-The mail’s wings are larger than the female’s.
+• The male's wings are longer than the female's.

 • Prefers starchy foods and requires less water than other cockroaches.

-• Can be found in all parts of a facility and prefers hiding places up off the floor.
+• Can be found in all parts of a facility and prefers hiding places that are not on the ground floor.

 Diseases Spread by Cockroaches